cheahengsoon/learn-azure/modules/module-2/README.md

     }
  ```

-5. Time to add some controllers!
+5. Time to add some `TableController`s!
+These will serve as the RESTful endpoints that our mobile app hits in order to receive data or other information from the backend.
 Right-click the `Controllers` folder and select `Add->Controller`.
 Select the `Azure Mobile Apps Table Controller`, as seen below, then click `Add`.

   ![](/modules/module-2/images/scaffold_controller.png)

 6. Set the `Model Class` to `Employee` and the `Data context class` to `MobileServiceContext`.
 Click `Add`.
+This will "scaffold" out a new `TableController` for us and configure some additional settings.
 Repeat this process for `TimelineItem`.

   ![](/modules/module-2/images/add_controller.png)

 7. Next, we want to enable "soft delete" for our `Employee` and `TimelineItem` tables.
-To do this, open each controller and set the `enableSoftDelete` parameter of `EntityDomainManager` to `true`.
+Soft delete is an awesome feature that allows a user to "delete" data without actually deleting it.
+This is especially useful in contexts where the user may want to "undo" a deletion.
+When we query data from our backend, the `MobileServiceClient` will not return any of our soft deletions, unless explictly prompted to do so.
+To enable soft delete, open each controller and set the `enableSoftDelete` parameter of `EntityDomainManager` to `true`.

  ```csharp
 DomainManager = new EntityDomainManager<TimelineItem>(context, Request, enableSoftDelete: true);